panlm/workshop-colo/calm/sshkey.rst

 How to use ssh key in Calm
 ++++++++++++++++++++++++++

-- create user with key certification
+- create user and put your private key
     .. figure:: images/key12.png

 - set public key variable